aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/aspose-words-for-cms/aspose-words-net-for-sitefinity/_index.md

 With Aspose.Words you can generate, modify, convert, render and print word documents without using Microsoft Word.

-Aspose.Words for .NET supports DOC, DOCX, OpenOffice and a few other formats.
+Aspose.Words for .NET supports DOC, DOCX, OpenOffice and numerous other formats.